 This formula of keeping things straightforward is also good because it forces you to be concise, and get straight to the point (following these rules is a good exercise to get in the practice of being straightforward and direct).

-To write a blog post with a lot of content, while also staying focused, start with stating the goal of the post in one sentence (ex: How To Write Content That Captures People Attention), then choose two or three main points, and two or three sub-points, and keep focused on those.
+To something with a lot of content, while also staying focused, start with stating the goal of the post in one sentence (ex: How To Write Content That Commands Attention), then choose two or three main points, and two or three sub-points, and keep focused on those.

 Then to end the post, re-state the main point with different wording (remember people’s attention spans are getting shorter), the second general idea (focus on keep all mediums available to create a fully engaging learning experience), and the third idea (when writing make sure to keep your posts short and sweet).